 Ceramic coatings essentially seal in an automotive finish, usually after the paint correction process.
 They are more durable than your factory clearcoat.
 They protect your finish from the environment, and prevent defects such as oxidization, UV damage, bird etchings, water spots, and even light swirl marks.
 In addition to the paint protection benefits, ceramic coatings can enhance the look or appearance of an automotive finish.

 Wax is an old school method of adding protection and gloss to an automobile.
 It is a common misconception that “waxing” is the same as buffing, polishing, and paint correction in general.
 Waxing does nothing to treat actual defects.
 Waxing a vehicle simply fills in scratches on a temporary basis , and provides a slick finish.
 Paint correction is permanent removal of defects, waxing is not.

 This is not to say that waxing doesn't have some advantages!

 The process of removing automotive paint scratches through abrasion.
 Some scratches may be repaired with less aggressive polishing, while certain scratches will require heavy buffing, and wet sanding.
-Unfortunately, certain scratches are out of the scope of our services.
-For instances, if your scratch has a dent, or a large portion of paint missing, we may not be able to repair it.
-However, we offer touch up services for moderate scratches.
+Unfortunately, certain scratches are not able to be repaired by even aggressive wetsanding, and for these damages we recommend panel refinishing, or repainting.